twigjs/twig.js/README.md

 # Contributing

 If you have a change you want to make to twig.js, feel free to fork this repository and submit a pull request on Github.
-The source files are located in src/*.js.
+The source files are located in `src/*.js`.

 twig.js is built by running `npm run build`

 For more details on getting setup, see the [contributing page](https://github.com/twigjs/twig.js/wiki/Contributing) on the wiki.

+## Environment Requirements
+When developing on Windows, the repository must be checked out **without** automatic conversion of LF to CRLF.
+Failure to do so will cause tests that would otherwise pass on Linux or Mac to fail instead.

 ## Tests